Icebreaker-Industries/Python-Quickstart/README.md

 # Code like a Yeshiva Guy
 **This quickstart guide is a work in progress.
 We're figuring things out.**
 This guide is intended to help you start learning Python, using the the tools that FTI students will eventually use for collaborative projects - G-d willing and the creek don't rise.
 The overall goal of this guide is that you learn to use the Python language.
-There are two basic approaches we're trying.
+# There are two basic approaches we're trying:
 ## 1. Tutorials in a Browser
 Jetbrains Academy seems to have good tutorials in browser.
 This means you don't have to install anything.
 Visit <https://hyperskill.org/onboarding?track=python> and register for an account.
 Select the Python Developer Path and start working.
 The reading is straightforward, and there are small tests that involve writing code in broswer.
+If you go this route, you're good for now.
+We'll teach you the tools we need later.
+You can close this guide.
+Enjoy coding.
 ## 2. Install the tools that we use in the real world
 Jetbrains makes the only great Integrated Development Environment (IDE) for Python.
 Once we do projects together, I think you're going to need it, and Jetbrains offers great tutorials right there in the same tool that the pros use.
 **Supports Windows 10, Max, Linux.
 FreeBDS, I probably can't help you make this work.**